Connect with a certified trainer for free

 Recovery

 Recovery from an Achilles strain will vary depending on the extent of damage to the tendon.
 For some athletes, strains will resolve in a matter of days with treatment.
 For others, a much longer recovery time will be required before they can return to play.
-Physical therapy will be an important part of the rehabilitation process.
-A sports injury that involves Achilles overuse or untreated tendon microtears may result in extended healing timelines.
+Physical therapy or a home exercise program will be an important part of the rehabilitation process and will help to ensure that the problem will not occur again.

 Frequently Asked Questions